kentsommer/kentsommer/content/home/about.md

 # Biography

 I am currently a graduate researcher for the Intelligent Systems and Neurobotics Lab at KAIST.
 My research interests include machine learning, computer vision, and mobile robotics.
-I have diverse US and international work experience accross the fields of software engineering, robotics, and business intelligence.
+I have diverse US and international work experience across the fields of software engineering, robotics, and business intelligence.